ASR1221/clothes_store/server/endPoints.md

    The body is going to contain the files and the data as json.

-   You have to name the images part of the the body _image_ and the other data sent as json are named _json_.
+   You have to name the images part of the the body _images_ and the other data sent as json are named _json_.

    The json part is like the following:

-   body:

    ```
    {